 Satisfactory Academic Progress

-A Saint Xavier University student who is receiving any state, federal or institutional aid must meet the following minimum standards of academic progress in order to maintain eligibility for financial aid.
+A Saint Xavier University student, who is receiving any state, federal or institutional aid, must meet the following minimum standards of academic progress in order to maintain eligibility for financial aid.
 Progress will be evaluated at the end of each semester.

 - A student must be enrolled as an admitted student in a program of study for a degree or certificate at Saint Xavier University.

 - A student is expected to complete his or her educational objectives within 150 percent of the specified number of credit hours for his or her program.
 The maximum number of undergraduate hours that can be attempted is 180, including any courses accepted as transfer credit.
-If it is determined that a student cannot complete their program within 180 attempted credits, the student becomes ineligible to received financial aid.
+If it is determined that a student cannot complete his/her program within 180 attempted credits, the student becomes ineligible to received financial aid.

 - Repeat courses are considered in the calculation of progress.